facebook

 From Lagny-sur-Marne, two cycling options are available.
 The first few kilometers of both routes are uphill.
 If you choose the shorter route, the first challenge will be the hill near Chalifert.

-On the longer route, the first part is also quite hilly, as you leave the Marne Valley.
-Later, you will follow the small Canal de l'Ourcq, built by Napoleon to transport wood, grain, and drinking water to Paris.
+On the longer route, the first section is also quite hilly, as you will have to leave the Marne Valley.
+You will then follow the small Canal de l'Ourcq, built by Napoleon to transport wood, grain, and drinking water to Paris.

-The shorter route will take you over the hills and slopes of the Marne Valley, on the south bank of the river, through forests and small villages.
+• The shorter option will take you over the hills and slopes of the Marne Valley, on the south bank of the river, through forests and small villages.

-The longer route stays in the valley in the morning, passing through Trilport and Lizy-sur-Ourcq.
-Later, you will need to climb a few challenging hills as you leave the valley towards Jouarre.
+• The longer option remains in the valley during the morning, with a route passing through Trilport and Lizy-sur-Ourcq.
+Later, you will have to climb some challenging hills as you leave the valley towards Jouarre.

-Regardless of the option chosen, in Jouarre, you can enjoy a nice presentation and tasting of the famous Brie de Meaux and Brie noir cheeses at the family-run Fromagerie Ganot.
-Dinner on board and night in La Ferté-sous-Jouarre or a nearby village.
+Whichever option you choose, in Jouarre, you can enjoy a beautiful presentation and tasting of the famous Brie de Meaux and Brie Noir cheeses at the Ganot Cheese Factory, a family business.
+Dinner on board and overnight stay in La-Ferté-sous-Jouarre or a neighboring village.

-Enjoy a slightly more challenging bike ride from La Ferté-sous-Jouarre to Château-Thierry.
-The first part of the route follows the Marne River.
-After a few kilometers, you'll take a side valley and follow country roads through small villages and hamlets.
-Continue uphill until you reach the plateau above the northern part of the Marne Valley.
+Enjoy a slightly more challenging bike ride from La-Ferté-sous-Jouarre to Château-Thierry.
+The first part of the route runs along the Marne River.
+After a few kilometers, you'll enter a secondary valley and follow country roads through small villages and hamlets.
+Continue climbing until you finally reach the plateau in the northern part of the Marne Valley.

-These valleys are mainly forested, while the plateau is dominated by agriculture.
-Then follow the valley of the small Clignon River.
-Along the way, you can visit the large American World War I cemetery near Belleau.
+These valleys are mainly covered with forests, while the plateau is dominated by agriculture.
+You then follow the valley of the small Clignon River.
+Along the way, you can visit the large American cemetery from World War I near Belleau.

-During breakfast, the boat will sail to the lock of Mont Saint Pierre or Dormans.
+During breakfast, the boat sails to the Mont Saint Pierre lock or to Dormans.

 Today, you enter the official Champagne region.
-Dormans is a peaceful village on the Marne, with a castle and a chapel in memory of the Battle of the Marne.
+Dormans is a peaceful village on the Marne River, with a castle and chapel commemorating the Battle of the Marne.
 During World War I, this region was the scene of intense fighting.

-After a somewhat challenging ascent, you'll reach this picturesque village of Champagne winemakers, located on the southern slopes of the Montagne de Reims.
+After a somewhat demanding climb, you will reach this picturesque Champagne winegrowing village, located on the southern slopes of the Montagne de Reims.
 The highlight of the visit will be the chapel where Dom Pérignon (1638-1715) is buried.
-As the cellar master of a Benedictine abbey, Dom Pérignon revolutionized winemaking techniques, being the first to blend grape varieties in a way that improved regional wines into one of superb quality.
-He also introduced the double fermentation, characteristic of champagne production.
+Responsible for the cellars of a Benedictine abbey, Dom Pérignon revolutionized winemaking techniques, being the first to blend grape varieties in such a way as to enhance regional wines into wines of exceptional quality.
+Double fermentation, a characteristic of Champagne production, was also introduced by Dom Pérignon.

-Return by bike to Épernay.
-After lunch, you'll visit the center of Épernay.
-Along with Reims, Épernay is one of the main wine centers of the Champagne region, where three major wine regions meet: the Montagne de Reims, the Côte des Blancs, and the Vallée de la Marne. Épernay is known for its 19th-century townhouses in neo-Renaissance or classical styles, particularly around the beautiful Avenue de Champagne, where prestigious champagne houses such as Moët & Chandon and Mercier are located.
-Enjoy a champagne tasting and a tour of one of the major champagne houses.
+You will return by bike to Épernay.
+After lunch, you will visit the center of Épernay.
+Along with Reims, Épernay is one of the main winemaking centers of the Champagne region, where three major wine-growing regions meet: the Montagne de Reims, the Côte des Blancs, and the Vallée de la Marne. Épernay is famous for its 19th-century neo-Renaissance and classical mansions, particularly around the magnificent Avenue de Champagne, where prestigious Champagne houses such as Moët & Chandon and Mercier are located.
+Enjoy a champagne tasting and a visit to one of the great champagne houses.

 Day 8: Épernay